krishnareddy02/fatmug/README.md

   - create virtualenv of name  by the command "mkvirtualenv data"(virtualenv name)https://github.com/krishnareddy02/fatmug/issues/3#issue-2061135149
   -
   - "data" is virtualenv name
+  - now install django in your virtual environment by the command "pip install django"
+  -
+  - now install the rest framework by the command "pip install djangorestframework"
+  -
+  -
   -
   - now activate the virtual environment by the command "workon data"https://github.com/krishnareddy02/fatmug/issues/5#issue-2061135550
   -